Table of Contents:

 - How to Fix the Photoshop failed Parsing JPEG data error on Mac?

 What does cannot parse the file mean in Photoshop?

 “Could not complete your request because of a problem parsing the JPEG data”, the word parse explains everything about this error.
 The word parse says read or analyze.
 That means Photoshop is unable to analyze the JPEG image you have uploaded.
 JPEG parsing error might be due to various reasons such as a corrupted JPEG file or incompatible image or even due to insufficient memory on your computer.
 Tracking the roots of this error can be a little complicated, nevertheless in this article is mentioned everything you required to fix this error without any complications.

-Fix the Parsing the JPEG Data Error due to Damaged JPEG file
+2. Fix the Parsing the JPEG Data Error due to the Damaged JPEG file.

 JPEG files are fragile and easily susceptible to getting damaged either while saving or downloading from external sources.
 Headers and footers of JPEG files are generally the focus area of damage in a JPEG file (Header and footer store the metadata of the corresponding file).
 If you have a PSD version of the JPEG file you can convert the PSD file into JPEG format and then use it.
 Unfortunately, even if the PSD file is damaged you can fix the damaged PSD file using Remo Repair PSD.

 If you don’t have any PSD file corresponding to the JPEG image file, you can fix the damaged JPEG file by opening in the paint application.
 Here is how to do it: